7HAVEN/Song_genre_classification_using_lyrics/README.md

-# Song genre classfication using lyrics
+# Song genre classification using lyrics

 this project uses TF-IDF to classify the song genre into one of the following genres